AtHaRaVs/Age-in-Minutes-/README.md

 **Contact**
 ---
-If you have any questions, suggestions, or issues regarding the Age Calculator app, please feel free to contact us at [email protected]
+If you have any questions, suggestions, or issues regarding the Age Calculator app, please feel free to contact me at [atharavsingh2002@gmail.com]

 We appreciate your interest in our app!
 Happy age calculating!